yoelhor/aad-b2c-tools/README.md

 ## Azure AD B2C Custom policy Features
 ### Custom policy explorer
-From the **Custom policy explorer** click on the XML element type and select the element you want to open.
+From **Custom policy explorer** click on the XML element type and select the element you want to open.
 Note: custom policy explorer shows elements from  selected file only.

 ![Custom policy navigator](media/explorer.png)

 ### Go to definition and find all references
 To go any XML element definition.
 Clt-Click, click F12 or right-click and select **Go to definition** or **Peak definition**.
 Note: Go to definition navigates you to the source element in the selected file only.

-To search for references in your **Open folder** or any files you open with VS code, select **Find all references** or click Shift+F12.
+To search for references in your **Open folder** XML files or any XML file you open with VS code, select **Find all references** or click Shift+F12.

 ![Go to definition and find all references](media/goto.png)